charles-bucher/CloudOpsLab/docs/README.md

 ## Contents

+- `USAGE.md` – Detailed usage instructions for scripts in the repo.
-- `architecture.md` – Overview of the repository structure and script workflow.
+- `architecture.md` – Overview of repo structure, script interactions, and workflow.
-- `script_docs/` – Optional folder for individual script documentation.
-- Add additional docs as needed.
+- Additional markdown files for individual scripts as needed.

 ## Notes

-- Keep this folder updated whenever new scripts or changes are introduced.
+- Keep documentation updated whenever scripts are added or modified.
+- Use clear examples and screenshots where helpful.
-- Use markdown files for readability and GitHub compatibility.
+- Markdown files ensure readability and GitHub compatibility.